Malicious Destruction of Property Defense Lawyers

 If a defendant is guilty, can the case still be dismissed?

 There are many cases where our client admits they caused the damage but do not want the crime on their record.
 These are usually cases where our client is young, has no prior record, faces the loss of employment, or may have an immigration or deportation problem.
 The attorneys with LEWIS & DICKSTEIN, P.L.L.C. are experts at damage control and mitigating potential convictions.
-Many statutes and court rules can be employed to help keep a conviction of a client’s record through dismissal, delayed sentence, under advisement status, and much more.
+Defense lawyers can use several statutes and court rules to help keep a conviction of a client’s record through dismissal, delayed sentence, under advisement status, and much more.
 When an aggressive, highly effective attorney pursues these statutes and programs, they can achieve extraordinary results!

 Michigan Criminal Defense Attorney